Efficiency of black hole formation via collisions in stellar systems: An analysis of data from simulations and observations: Introduction

-\textsc{NSCs} are one of the densest stellar configurations known in the Universe, which usually fall in a mass range of $10^5-10^{7} ~ \mathrm{M_\odot}$ \citep{Boker2002, Walcher2005, Cote2006, Boker2010, Georgiev2009, Georgiev2016, Fritz2016, Ordenes2018, Sanchez2019, Neumayer2020}, with a half-mass radius of a few parsecs to a few tens of parsecs \citep{Georgiev2016}.
-Typically \textsc{NSCs} contain multiple stellar populations since they can host old stars but also present star formation \citep{Walcher2005, Rossa2006, Kacharov2018}.
-They can coexist with \textsc{SMBHs} \citep{Neumayer2012, Georgiev2016, Neumayer2020, Escala2021, Vergara2023}.
+As one of the densest stellar configurations known in the Universe, NSCs usually fall in the mass range of $10^5-10^{7} ~ \mathrm{M_\odot}$ \citep{Boker2002, Walcher2005, Cote2006, Boker2010, Georgiev2009, Georgiev2016, Fritz2016, Ordenes2018, Sanchez2019, Neumayer2020}, with a half-mass radius of a few parsecs to a few tens of parsecs \citep{Georgiev2016}.
+Typically, \textsc{NSCs} contain multiple stellar populations, since they can host old stars, however, they also present star formation \citep{Walcher2005, Rossa2006, Kacharov2018}.
+Also, they can coexist with \textsc{SMBHs} \citep{Neumayer2012, Georgiev2016, Neumayer2020, Escala2021, Vergara2023}.
 There are correlations of the \textsc{SMBH} mass with the mass of the galactic bulge \citep{Magorrian1998, Marconi2003, Haring2004}, the \textsc{SMBH} mass and the velocity dispersion of the surrounding stars \citep{Ferrarese2000, Tremaine2002, Gultekin2009}, as well as between the luminosity of the galaxy bulge and the \textsc{NSC} mass \citep{Ferrarese2006, Rossa2006, Wehner2006, Boker2008, Savorgnan2016}.
 Investigations of stellar orbits surrounding the \textsc{SMBH} at the center of the Milky Way \citep{Ghez2008, Genzel2010, Gillessen2017}, as well as the observation of the shadow of Sagittarius A* \citep{EHT2022} provide evidence that there is a central massive object \citep{Genzel2010, Schodel2014}.
 The simultaneous presence of \textsc{SMBHs} and \textsc{NSCs} occur in galaxies with masses around $\sim 10^{10}~\mathrm{\mathrm{M_\odot}}$ \citep{Seth2008}.
-In less massive galaxies, that have less massive \textsc{SMBHs}, direct observations of their dynamical imprint on the \textsc{NSCs} are a challenging task that requires higher spatial resolution than for more massive galaxies at the same distance.
-Some studies propose the absence of a black hole or set an upper limit on its mass with $M_{\rm BH}<1500-3000~\mathrm{\mathrm{M_\odot}}$ \citep{Gebhardt2001, Merrit2001}.
+In less massive galaxies, which have less massive \textsc{SMBHs}, direct observations of their dynamical imprint on the \textsc{NSCs} are a challenging task that requires higher spatial resolution than for more massive galaxies at the same distance.
+Some studies have proposed the absence of a black hole or have set an upper limit on its mass with $M_{\rm BH}<1500-3000~\mathrm{\mathrm{M_\odot}}$ \citep{Gebhardt2001, Merrit2001}.
 Other examples of \textsc{NSCs} with upper limits for black holes are NGC 300 and NGC 428 \citep{Neumayer2012}.
 The gravitational influence of the Galactic center has a strong effect on the surrounding gas and stars, causing them to fall to the Galactic center by gradually losing their angular momentum \citep{Shlosman1990, Escala2006}.
 At high redshifts, the absence of \textsc{SMBHs} at Galactic centers and the abundance of gas lead to even stronger inflows, resulting in the formation of highly dense regions composed of stars and gas \citep{Prieto2016}.
-Other proposed accretion mechanisms include the clump migration through dynamical friction \citep{Tremaine1975, Escala2007, Elmegreen2008, Arca-Sedda2014, Aharon2015} and gravitational torques during galaxy mergers \citep{Barnes1991, Barnes2002, Mayer2010, Newton2013, Wurster2013, Blumenthal2018, Prieto2021}.
+Other proposed accretion mechanisms include clump migration through dynamical friction \citep{Tremaine1975, Escala2007, Elmegreen2008, Arca-Sedda2014, Aharon2015} and gravitational torques during galaxy mergers \citep{Barnes1991, Barnes2002, Mayer2010, Newton2013, Wurster2013, Blumenthal2018, Prieto2021}.